 Data sources can be either embedded or reusable.
 Reports can include both embedded and reusable data sources.

 Data sources you create while editing a report are embedded in the report.
 To edit an embedded data source, you do so within that report.
 Embedded data sources make collaborating on reports and data sources easier.
-Anyone who can edit the report can also edit the data source.
+Anyone who can edit the report can also edit the data source, as well as modify its connection.
+When you share or copy the report, any embedded data sources are shared or copied as well.

 Share and copy data sources